Fluoridated DDT swiftly kills disease-carrying mosquitoes, which may lower its environmental impact.

 Discovering solid forms of DFDT

-Kahr and fellow NYU chemistry professor Michael Ward study the growth of crystals, which two years ago led them to discover a new crystal form of the notorious insecticide DDT.
-DDT is known for its detrimental effect on the environment and wildlife.
-But the new form developed by Kahr and Ward was found to be more effective against insects—and in smaller amounts, potentially minimizing its environmental impact.
+Kahr and another NYU chemistry professor Michael Ward researched crystal development, which led them to the discovery of a novel crystal version of the deadly poison DDT two years ago.
+DDT is notorious for having a negative impact on the environment and wildlife.
+However, the new formulation created by Kahr and Ward, on the other hand, was shown to be more effective against insects—and in lower numbers, possibly reducing its environmental impact.

 In continuing to explore the crystal structure of insecticides, the research team began studying fluorinated forms of DDT, swapping out chlorine atoms for fluorine.
 They prepared two solid forms of the compound—a monofluoro and a difluoro analog—and tested them on fruit flies and mosquitoes, including mosquito species that carry malaria, yellow fever, Dengue, and Zika.
 The solid forms of fluorinated DDT killed insects more quickly than did DDT; the difluoro analog, known as DFDT, killed mosquitoes two to four times faster.